FixMyBerlin/atlas-app/atlas-geo/README.md

 Whenever we talk about `hash`es in this code, this feature is referenced.

+**Force rerun:** Whenever you need to force a rerun, open [any lua helper](./app/process/helper/Set.lua) and add a temporary code comment, save and restart the processing.

 ### Processing: Inspect changes

 Whenever `SKIP_DOWNLOAD=1` and `COMPUTE_DIFFS=1`, the system will create `<tablename>_diff` tables that contain only changed entries.